dbos-inc/dbos-docs/docs/typescript/examples/kafka-alert-queue.md

 }
 ```

 In this app we use [Knex](../tutorials/using-knex.md) for schema management.
 Our two tables are quite simple.
-The employee table has a nullable alert-id and the alert table has a nullable employee-id.
+The employee table has a nullable alert_id and the alert table has a nullable employee_name.
 These are set when an employee is assigned to an alert.
 Our schema migration file looks like so:
 ```typescript
 exports.up = async function(knex) {
   await knex.schema.createTable('employee', table => {